 After achieving independence in 1956, Morocco became a constitutional monarchy and has been ruled by three successive Alaouite kings over the past 55+ years.
 Throughout his reign, the current king (Mohammed VI) has taken steps to reform the political, economic, and legal structures of Morocco.
 While the influence of the Arab Spring on this North African country is not as deep as elsewhere in the Arab world, Moroccans are increasingly engaged in the political arena and are pushing for reform in the areas of corruption and political representation.
 A growing civil society also plays a role in pushing for the rights of Moroccan women as well as minority groups in Morocco.
 Despite the efforts made by the King and the government, Morocco still faces many contemporary challenges.
 Among these challenges are youth unemployment, lagging economic growth, an education system that struggles to meet the nation’s needs, growing calls for greater rights for women and the Amazigh population, and demands for a more democratic state.
 Without a doubt, it is Morocco’s natural beauty, historical appeal, and friendly citizens which draw visitors from all over the globe.
 From the twisting streets of the medina to the French-inspired cafés, studying in Morocco exposes students to a deeply traditional society strongly influenced by growing globalization.

 The AMIDEAST Education Abroad Program in Rabat offers a diverse set of courses, and semi-intensive instruction in Modern Standard Arabic and Moroccan Arabic.
-Students in the program live either with Arabic-speaking Moroccan families or in a private Moroccan student residence hall and attend classes at AMIDEAST’s facilities in the lively Agdal area of the city.
+Students in the program live with Arabic-speaking Moroccan families and attend classes at AMIDEAST’s facilities in the lively Agdal area of the city.
 Courses are taught by English-speaking Moroccan faculty members from AMIDEAST’s partner, the College of Letters and Humanities of Mohammed V University – Agdal, and other universities in Rabat and neighboring cities.